904243852/Cube/README.md

 # Cube

-A simple web server that can be developed online using typescript.
+A simple web server that can be developed online using typescript/javascript.

 ## Getting started